snow-developments/nova-wren/wren.novaextension/README.md

     - System
     - etc.

-> ⚠️ Full support for Wren's Syntax and Class member completions is planned for a future update.
+> ⚠️ Full support for variable and class member completions is planned for a future update.